DoneByAP/Guava/README.md

 ## 🤝 Contributing

-1. Fork the repo
+1. Fork the repository
 2. Create a feature branch
 3. Add tests
-4. Open a PR
+4. Submit a pull request

 ---

 ## 🪪 License

-Guava is licensed under a dual model:
+Guava is licensed under a dual license model:

-- **Community Edition:** Apache 2.0.
-  You can use, modify, and ship it for personal, research, or non-commercial work.
+- **Community Edition:** Apache License 2.0.
+You can use, modify, and distribute it for personal, research, or non‑commercial work.

-- **Commercial Edition:** A commercial license is required for companies or products that integrate Guava into something paid (for example: managed GPU training, orchestration as a service, etc).
+- **Commercial Edition:** A commercial license is required for organizations or products that integrate Guava into a paid offering or provide Guava-based services (managed GPU clusters, training-as-a-service, etc.).

-For commercial licensing inquiries:
+For commercial licensing inquiries, contact:
 📧 azanipeterking@gmail.com

 ---

 ## 📮 Support

-- Issues: GitHub Issues
+- **Issues:** GitHub Issues
-- Docs: coming soon
+- **Documentation:** coming soon
-- Discord: coming soon
+- **Discord:** coming soon

 **Made with ❤️ for the ML community**